nhsconnect/FHIR-ePMA-Implementation/index.md

 summary: A brief introduction to getting started.
 ---

+{% include important.html content="This guidance is DRAFT and under active development by NHS Digital and content may be added or updated on a regular basis." %}

 ## Scope of this Implementation Guidance

 This guidance for the population of a **MedicationRequest** resource for the use case of;